Adult Services Ongoing Programs

 The Pontiac Public Library provides applications for the O.T.B.S.
 (Oakland Talking Book Service) at the Rochester Hills Public Library for the visually impaired.
 For more information, please visit or contact our Adult Reference desk.

 The Pontiac Lions Club has donated System Access Screen Reader and Sero Software for two computers in the Instructional Computer Lab, to serve our visually impaired patrons!
-Phylis Slater of the Pontiac Lions will be volunteering on the 2nd and 3rd Wednesday of each month, beginning January 10th.
+Phylis Slater of the Pontiac Lions will be providing training on the software by appointment.
+To schedule an appointment, please call (248)320-2586.

 Family Karaoke Nights

 Tuesdays, 11/19, 12/10, 01/21, 02/18, 03/17, 04/21, 6-7:30pm, Auditorium: Come sing with us in the Auditorium.
 Our Karaoke program is open to all ages!

 New Year's Themes: 01/21: One Hit Wonders, 02/18: 90's, 03/17: Sock Hop, 04/21: Disco Fever.

 Free Test Proctoring Service

 To fulfill the Library's mission to serve the cultural, educational and informational needs of the community of Pontiac, the library provides test proctoring services when possible.
 Currently, we offer proctoring through the Adult Reference Department.
 There is no charge for this service.

 Registration is required one week in advance!
 Please register at the information desk or by phone: 248-758-3943!